sheikhomar/opan/00-todo.md

 # Questions for lecturer or TA
-- Homework 22: Exercise 4.5 Don't understand the reasoning for the proof.
+- Homework 22: Exercise 4.5: Don't understand the reasoning for the proof.
+- Homework 22: Exercise 5.2: Is it correct?

 # Questions for the project
 - The implmenetation of Nearest Neighbour: only for k=1 in kNN?
-- The implementation of Perceptron Backpropagation (skip ahead in the book?)

 # TODO